Reliability vs. Validity – Understanding the Differences

 Assessing Reliability vs. Validity

 Reliability vs. validity is measured in different ways.
-By comparing various copies of the exact measurement, one can assess reliability.
-Validity is more challenging to evaluate but can be approximated by comparing the findings to relevant facts or hypotheses.
+By comparing various copies of the exact measurement, one can assess the reliability of the survey items.
+Validity is more challenging to evaluate, but can be approximated by comparing the findings to relevant facts of hypotheses.

 Types of Reliability